Goodreads Giveaway: Win 1 of 50 free Kindle copiesEnter now

 Key Takeaways

-• 1 Power quality issues like flickering lights and brownouts often signal a grid approaching its limits
+• 1 Flickering lights and brownouts signal a grid running near its capacity limits

-• 2 Data centers create unique stress: constant, massive demand concentrated in specific areas
+• 2 Data centers add constant, massive demand that eliminates traditional grid slack

 Something's Different